 - It can include fees that, when added up, make the total cost of the loan expensive despite the seemingly attractive low interest rate

-- A lower rate may can affect the price of the car and ability to negotiate
+- A lower rate may affect the price of the car and your ability to negotiate

 Fees to look out for